O Shaughnessy Asset Management LLC Sells 5,147 Shares of ResMed Inc. (NYSE:RMD)

+In related news, CFO Brett Sandercock sold 2,500 shares of the firm’s stock in a transaction dated Thursday, June 10th.
+The shares were sold at an average price of $212.84, for a total transaction of $532,100.00.
+Following the completion of the sale, the chief financial officer now owns 90,002 shares in the company, valued at $19,156,025.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, COO Robert Andrew Douglas sold 8,000 shares of the firm’s stock in a transaction dated Monday, May 17th.
+The stock was sold at an average price of $195.00, for a total transaction of $1,560,000.00.
+Following the sale, the chief operating officer now owns 8,766 shares of the company’s stock, valued at approximately $1,709,370.
+The disclosure for this sale can be found here.
+Insiders have sold 26,638 shares of company stock valued at $5,322,565 in the last 90 days.
+1.33% of the stock is currently owned by corporate insiders.

+ResMed (NYSE:RMD) last announced its earnings results on Thursday, April 29th.
+The medical equipment provider reported $1.30 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.22 by $0.08.
+The company had revenue of $768.77 million during the quarter, compared to the consensus estimate of $784.47 million.
+ResMed had a net margin of 14.79% and a return on equity of 28.85%.
+On average, equities research analysts predict that ResMed Inc. will post 5.28 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 17th.
-Stockholders of record on Thursday, May 13th were given a $0.39 dividend.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.63%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, June 17th.
+Investors of record on Thursday, May 13th were issued a dividend of $0.39 per share.
 The ex-dividend date of this dividend was Wednesday, May 12th.
+This represents a $1.56 dividend on an annualized basis and a yield of 0.63%.
 ResMed’s dividend payout ratio (DPR) is presently 32.77%.

-In related news, insider David Pendarvis sold 1,487 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
-The stock was sold at an average price of $196.15, for a total transaction of $291,675.05.
-Following the completion of the sale, the insider now directly owns 129,294 shares in the company, valued at $25,361,018.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Brett Sandercock sold 2,500 shares of the business’s stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $198.47, for a total value of $496,175.00.
-Following the sale, the chief financial officer now owns 94,922 shares of the company’s stock, valued at $18,839,169.34.
-The disclosure for this sale can be found here.
-Insiders have sold 26,638 shares of company stock valued at $5,322,565 over the last quarter.
-1.33% of the stock is owned by company insiders.

-RMD has been the subject of several recent analyst reports.
-Needham & Company LLC raised their price target on ResMed from $229.00 to $267.00 and gave the stock a “buy” rating in a report on Monday, June 21st.
-CLSA raised ResMed from a “sell” rating to an “outperform” rating in a report on Wednesday, June 9th.
-Bank of America downgraded ResMed from a “neutral” rating to an “underperform” rating and lifted their target price for the stock from $216.00 to $221.00 in a report on Wednesday, June 16th.
-Oppenheimer lifted their target price on ResMed from $240.00 to $270.00 and gave the stock an “outperform” rating in a report on Tuesday, June 15th.
-Finally, Citigroup downgraded ResMed from a “buy” rating to a “neutral” rating in a report on Monday.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average target price of $235.57.
+RMD has been the topic of several research analyst reports.
+Macquarie raised shares of ResMed from a “neutral” rating to an “outperform” rating in a research note on Tuesday, June 22nd.
+JPMorgan Chase & Co. raised shares of ResMed from a “neutral” rating to an “overweight” rating and increased their target price for the stock from $206.00 to $219.00 in a research note on Friday, May 21st.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered shares of ResMed from a “buy” rating to a “neutral” rating in a research note on Monday.
+CLSA raised shares of ResMed from a “sell” rating to an “outperform” rating in a research note on Wednesday, June 9th.
+Finally, Needham & Company LLC raised their price objective on shares of ResMed from $229.00 to $267.00 and gave the company a “buy” rating in a research note on Monday, June 21st.
+One analyst has rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
+The stock currently has an average rating of “Hold” and a consensus price target of $235.57.

 ResMed Company Profile